camlab-ethz/ConvolutionalNeuralOperator/readme.md

 1. **Training a CNO is slow on CPU.
 We suggest the training to be run on a GPU!**

-2. To run the CNO code, one needs the CUDA toolkit 11.1 or later.
+2. To run the original CNO code, one needs the CUDA toolkit 11.1 or later.
 This toolkit is **NOT** the same as cudatoolkit from Conda.
 Please visit the page https://developer.nvidia.com/cuda-toolkit for installation!

+3. **Vanilla CNO** versions do not require special CUDA toolkit installation.

-3. To run the CNO code on Linux, one needs GCC 7 or later compiler.
+4. To run the CNO code on Linux, one needs GCC 7 or later compiler.
 	To run the CNO code on Windows, one needs Visual Studio compiler.

-4. To run the CNO code, one needs ninja build system.
+5. To run the CNO code, one needs ninja build system.

-Implementation of the filters is borrowed from the paper *Alias-Free Generative Adversarial Networks (StyleGAN3)*.
+Implementation of the filters from the original CNO code is borrowed from the paper *Alias-Free Generative Adversarial Networks (StyleGAN3)*.
 Their official github page is https://github.com/NVlabs/stylegan3.

+Vanilla CNO versions use antialias interpolation methods from the pytorch library.

 <br />